MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/case-handling-time.md

 You can also perform the following actions on the case handling time widget:

 - See the profiles of all agents who worked on the case.
-This includes agents whose time was automatically recorded or manually logged, and agents who worked on associated tasks.
+This includes agents whose time was automatically recorded or manually logged, and agents who worked on associated tasks activities such as phone calls and tasks
 - Turn on the **My time** toggle to see only your time on the case.
 The timer changes into a ticker that shows your active time in hours, minutes, and seconds as applicable.A visual indicator shows that your time is tracked in real time.
  > [!NOTE]
  > You can see the **My time** toggle only if your administrator has enabled it in Power Apps.
 If you don't see it, the Total Time displays only the time you've spent on the case.
-- See when the timer was last updated.
-It refreshes automatically based on your administrator's settings.
+- •	See when the timer was last updated.
+It refreshes automatically at the frequency based on your administrator's settings.
 By default, it refreshes every 10 minutes.
-Select refresh to manually refresh the timer.
+Select refresh to manually refresh the timer, which will show the time tracked until that point of time.
+- In Customer Service Workspace, clicking on Refresh icon will only update Total time, Automatic time or Manual time tracking.
+It will not update the history of time tracker records.
+- In Customer Service Hub, the timer widget shows the updated time automatically at the frequency set by your administrator or on case form refresh, browser navigation, form navigation (navigating away from form and returning).
+Clicking on Refresh icon will update Total time, Automatic time and manual time tracking as well as time tracker records, displayed in history.
 - [View history](#view-history).